CBurberry/UE4-PS4-BuildBot/README.md

 Command List:
 * '!help'			- Show command list.
-* '!buildrequest!	- Manual build command (ignored if one is in progress)
+* '!buildrequest'	- Manual build command (ignored if one is in progress)

 ## Acknowledgments